You never know how much you miss something until you lose it.

-The most popular copper peptide?
-GHK-Cu.
+The most popular copper peptide is GHK-Cu.
 It boosts the production of collagen, elastin, and other components of the skin’s natural barrier; has anti-inflammatory properties; and helps heal wounds.
 Pretty awesome, isn’t it?

 Let’s face it.
 There’s only so much topical treatments can do.
-If you’re in need of something stronger, and your wallet can take it, try Genesis laser.
-A 2005 study has shown it can help create new collagen.
+If you want something stronger (and your wallet can take the hit) try Genesis laser.
+A 2005 study shows it helps create new collagen.

 7. Medlite Laser

-An alternative to Genesis, Medlite laser does pretty much the same thing.
-A series of six treatments can stimulate the production of new collagen.
+Gensis isn’t the only laser that can boost your collagen.
+Medlite is giving it a good run for its money too.
+A series of six treatments (that number again!) can stimulate the production of new collagen.
 Its effects lasts for about 3 to 5 years.

 8. LED Phototherapy